 Property Tax Collections Per Capita.
 Property tax collections per capita are calculated by dividing property taxes collected in each state (obtained from the Census Bureau) by population.
-The states with the highest property tax collections per capita are New Hampshire (\$3,310), New Jersey (\$3,277), Connecticut (\$3,020), New York (\$2,902), and Vermont (\$2,671.
-The states that collect the least per capita are Alabama (\$582), Oklahoma (\$731), Arkansas (\$742), New Mexico (\$792), and Kentucky (\$831).
+The states with the highest property tax collections per capita are New Jersey (\$3,513), New Hampshire (\$3,246), Connecticut (\$3,215), New York (\$3,180), and Vermont (\$2,938).
+The states that collect the least per capita are Alabama (\$620), Arkansas (\$788), Oklahoma (\$826), Tennessee (\$834), and Kentucky (\$873).

 Effective Property Tax Rate.
 Property tax collections as a percent of personal income are derived by dividing the Census Bureau's figure for total property tax collections by personal income in each state.
 This provides an effective property tax rate.
-States with the highest effective rates and therefore the worst scores are New Hampshire (5.66 percent), Vermont (5.14 percent), New Jersey (5.05 percent), Rhode Island (4.6 percent), Maine (4.59 percent), and New York (4.42 percent).
-States that score well with low effective tax rates are Alabama (1.44 percent), Oklahoma (1.67 percent), Arkansas (1.79 percent), Delaware (1.83 percent), Tennessee (1.95 percent), and Kentucky (2.03 percent).
+States with the highest effective rates and therefore the worst scores are Maine (5.21 percent), Vermont (4.82 percent), New Jersey (4.80 percent), New Hampshire (4.79 percent), New York (4.36 percent), and Connecticut (4.20 percent).
+States that score well with low effective tax rates are Alabama (1.37 percent), Tennessee (1.61 percent), Arkansas (1.69 percent), Oklahoma (1.75 percent), Louisiana (1.80 percent), and Delaware (1.86 percent).

 Capital Stock Tax Rate.
 Capital stock taxes (sometimes called franchise taxes) are levied on the wealth of a corporation, usually defined as net worth.
 They are often levied in addition to corporate income taxes, adding a duplicate layer of taxation and compliance for many corporations.
 Corporations that find themselves in financial trouble must use their limited cash flow to pay their capital stock tax.
 In assessing capital stock taxes, the subindex accounts for three variables: the capital stock tax rate; the maximum payment; and whether any capital stock tax is imposed in addition to a corporate income tax, or whether the business is liable for the higher of the two.
 The capital stock tax subindex is 20 percent of the total rate subindex.
 This variable measures the rate of taxation as levied by the 16 states with a capital stock tax.
 Legislators have come to realize the damaging effects of capital stock taxes, and a handful of states are reducing or repealing them.
 Kansas completed the phaseout of its tax in 2011.
 West Virginia and Rhode Island fully phased out their capital stock taxes as of January 1, 2015, and Pennsylvania phased out its capital stock tax in 2016.
-The New York capital stock tax will phase out by 2021.
-Illinois will begin a phaseout in 2020, completing the process in 2024.
-Connecticut will phase out its tax over five years starting in 2021.
-States with the highest capital stock tax rates include Connecticut (0.341 percent), Arkansas and Louisiana (0.3 percent), Massachusetts (0.26 percent), Tennessee (0.25 percent), and Mississippi (0.225 percent).
+New York finished a phaseout of the state's capital stock tax as of January 1, 2021, but the legislature decided to temporarily reinstate the tax due to coronavirus-related budget concerns.
+Similarly, Illinois had plans to begin a phaseout in 2020, completing the process in 2024.
+After two years, Illinois reversed its phaseout plan and opted instead to freeze the franchise tax exemption at \$1,000.
+Connecticut plans to phase out its tax by January 1, 2024.
+States with the highest capital stock tax rates include Arkansas (0.30 percent), Louisiana (0.275 percent), Massachusetts (0.26 percent), Connecticut (0.21 percent), Tennessee (0.25 percent), and New York (0.1875 percent).